PowerPointLabs/PowerPointLabs-Website/_docs/timer-lab.md

 <img src="{{ site.baseurl }}/img/docs/timer-lab/image_13.png" onload='this.width = 700'/>
 </p>

-Next, create your object (e.g. a text box object containing text "Time’s Up!") and add an animation (e.g. Grow & Turn) to it.
+Next, create your object (e.g. a text box object containing text "Time’s Up!") and add an animation (e.g. *Grow & Turn*) to it.
 Make sure that the new animation is below the timer’s animations in the *Animation Pane*.

 <p>
 <img src="{{ site.baseurl }}/img/docs/timer-lab/image_14.png" onload='this.width = 700'/>
 </p>

-> **Note:** You can also add an audio and make it play at the end of the timer animations.
+> **Tip:** You can also add an audio and make it play at the end of the timer animations.

 Finally, set the new animation to start automatically after the the timer animation ends.